numpy/numpy-tutorials/content/mooreslaw-tutorial.md

 ### Zipping the arrays into a file
 Using `np.savez`, you can save thousands of arrays and give them names.
 The function `np.load` will load the arrays back into the workspace as a dictionary.
-You'll save a five arrays so the next user will have the year, transistor count, predicted transistor count,  Gordon Moore's predicted count, and fitting constants.
+You'll save five arrays so the next user will have the year, transistor count, predicted transistor count,  Gordon Moore's predicted count, and fitting constants.
 Add one more variable that other users can use to understand the model, `notes`.